Total positive influence domination on weighted networks: Introduction

-In the next section we give an overview of the relevant previous work.
-In Section~\ref{greedy}, we present three greedy algorithm variants based on different strategies for vertex selection into the weighted alpha-rate dominating set.
-The randomised algorithm using a linear programming formulation of the problem from \cite{greetham2014} is given and its new version that exploits the community structure of a graph is proposed in order to improve its running time in Section~\ref{algRR1}.
-We analyse the results obtained from the application of implemented greedy and randomised algorithms to three families of randomly generated graphs and Twitter mentions networks in Section~\ref{comparison}.
+In the next section we give preliminaries and a quick overview of the relevant previous work.
+In Section~\ref{greedy}, we present two greedy algorithm variants based on different strategies for node selection.
+In Section ~\ref{algs}, an algorithm that exploits the network's community structure is proposed.
+We analyse the results obtained from different algorithms ran on families of random generated graphs and real-world networks in Section~\ref{comparison}.
 Finally, we discuss our results and give some pointers to future work in Section~\ref{discussion}.